nokia/7x50_YangModels/README.md

 execute the following:

 ```
-git archive --format tar.gz SROS.19.10.R1 > Nokia_YANG_19.10.R1.tar.gz
+git archive --format tar.gz sros_19.10.r1 > Nokia_YANG_19.10.R1.tar.gz
 ```

 ## Documentation

-Further documentation regarding Nokia SR OS YANG models can be found on the Nokia Online Support Portal or in the SR OS user and reference guides.
+Further documentation regarding Nokia SR OS YANG models can be found on the [Nokia Support Portal](https://customer.nokia.com/support/s/) and in the SR OS user and reference guides on the [Nokia Doc Center](https://documentation.nokia.com/).

+For more information on developing automation for Nokia's IP and optical products, visit the [Network Developer Portal](https://network.developer.nokia.com/).